stainless-api/bug-squash-go/PROMPT.md

 this library.

 You may use outside resources like Google and may also ask questions of your interviewer.
-Please don't look in the production increase-go code though, that might give away the answer too quickly!
+Please don't look in the production acme-go code though, that might give away the answer too quickly!

 You can run tests with this command: